Skip to main content

 Quick Verdict: Frontier Fiber vs Verizon Fios

 Frontier Fiber and Verizon Fios are both pure fiber providers, making this one of the most evenly matched comparisons in broadband.
 Frontier wins on price transparency and included equipment, while Verizon Fios counters with broader fiber coverage and attractive wireless bundle discounts.
 For standalone internet without bundling, Frontier Fiber typically saves you $5-15/month.
-Call Frontier at 1-855-981-6281 or Verizon at 1-855-387-1456 to compare availability at your address.
+Frontier at or Verizon at to compare availability at your address.

 Frontier Fiber vs Verizon Fios: Complete 2026 Comparison